nathanielfernandes/imagetext-py/readme.md

 - Font fallbacks
 - Text stroke
 - Gradient fills
-- Emojis! (almost every platform supported)
+- Emojis! (almost every platform supported, including discord)
 - Global Font Database with css-like font querying

+> Note: emojis are fetched and cached from the internet during runtime, so you will need an internet connection to use them.
+The ability to use local emoji images will be added soon.

 ## Installation